 - BEST FOR: Stunning views

-This is one of the most unique hikes in the Smokies.
+This is one of the most unique and also best hikes in the Smoky Mountains.
 Even without the stunning views, whoever named the town “Beersheba Springs,” the hike “Great Stone Door,” or the “Savage Gulf Overlook” was really doing a favor to visitors looking to write home with something that at least sounds out of this world.

 The fact is that the hike features views overlooking the rolling mountains from a ledge that actually are out of this world in one of the best trail systems in the state of Tennessee.